Y0Coss/docs-fork/pages/network/load_balancer/order_freecertificate/guide.en-gb.md

 #### Order the free SSL certificate

-In the API, the command is as follows :
+In the API, the call is as follows:

 > [!api]
 >
 > @api {v1} /ipLoadbalancing POST /ipLoadbalancing/{serviceName}/freeCertificate